-In January 2021, Bouygues completed an assessment via the Government's Modern Slavery Assessment tool, which assists them in the identification and management of modern slavery risks in its supply chain.
-The areas of policy and procedure, risk assessment and management, and training were considered to be strong, with more focus needed in the areas of governance, due diligence and KPIs.
-Bouygues received recommendations on how it could better manage modern slavery risks in its business and supply chain and implemented a number of those recommendations during 2021.
+In January 2024 Bouygues completed an assessment via MSAT, which assists them in the identification and management of modern slavery risks in its supply chain.
+The areas of governance, policy and procedure, risk assessment and management, training and KPIs were considered to be strong, with more focus needed in the area of due diligence..
+Bouygues received recommendations on how it could better manage modern slavery risks in its business and supply chain and an action plan was created with the aim of improving its approach to modern slavery.